-Counterstrain – technique in which dysfunction is caused by inappropriate strain reflex.
-This is inhibited by applying a position of mild strain in the in the direction exactly opposite to the strain reflex.
-The technique is accomplished by specific directed positioning about the tender point.
+Counterstrain – a technique in which dysfunction is caused by inappropriate strain reflex.
+This is inhibited by applying a position of a mild strain in the in the direction exactly opposite to the strain reflex.
+The technique is accomplished by specifically directed positioning about the tender point.

 Muscle energy – a technique in which the patient voluntarily moves the body as directed by the physician.
 This patient directed action is from a controlled position (that is engaged by the physician) and against a defined resistance by the physician.

 Myofascial release – can be direct (against the resistive barrier) or indirect (towards the resistive barrier).
 This technique engages continual palpatory feedback through physician’s hand to achieve the release of tissues.